Substra/substra-documentation/docs/source/documentation/concepts.rst

 Dataset
 ^^^^^^^

-A dataset represents the data in Connect.
+A dataset represents the data in Substra.
 It is made up of:

 * An opener, which is a script used to load the data from files into memory.
 * At least one data sample - a data sample being a folder containing the data files.